Nedocromil sodium eye drops help to prevent red, watery, itchy eyes caused by allergies.

 - Store in a cool, dry place, away from direct heat and light.

-- Eye drops only keep for four weeks once the bottle has been opened so throw away the bottle after this time, even if there is some solution left.
-Never keep opened bottles of eye drops to use later.
+- Eye drops only keep for four weeks once the bottle has been opened - do not use the drops if the bottle has been open for longer than this.
 This will help prevent the risk of eye infections.

 Important information about all medicines